 personally recorded videos about a company, but when the video is coming directly from the company as the main marketing piece, the expectation is broadcast-quality that means involving a corporate video company.
 While today’s phones are incredible, so much of the video comes down to lighting, composition, and audio – not to mention quality editing.
 Even more important, in my opinion, is the story you’re trying to tell, which is a skill that can take years to master.

 Recording and uploading a message is pretty easy, but when you start talking about working in supporting video, the amateur look will start to show through quickly.
 Many times, it takes a while to get the hang of pacing your shots in editing.
-In this case, turning to a video production company that knows how to make a corporate video might be an option.
+In this case, turning to a video production company Gillespie Productions that knows how to make a corporate video might be an option.

 There are some people who have no formal video training but can produce a decent product.
 What often isn’t told, though, is the amount of time it takes to finish the project.
 Shooting the video is one thing.
 Editing a high-quality product – even for seasoned professionals – is a very time-consuming and tedious process.
-Our average video takes about 10-15 hours of post-production.
+Gillespie Productions average video takes about 10-15 hours of post-production.

 The obvious question for business owners is if they want to break away employees to produce the video in-house or have someone come in to take the project from start-to-finish, so their workers can stay focused on what they do best.